© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Cae Gwyn Cave is a scheduled monument protected by Cadw under reference FL070.
 View the official record →

-Cae Gwyn Cave is a prehistoric cave site located in Flintshire, Wales, with official designation Cadw SAM FL070.
+Cae Gwyn Cave is a Prehistoric cave site located in Flintshire, Wales, that has yielded evidence of human occupation dating to the Palaeolithic period.
 It is designated a Scheduled Ancient Monument by Cadw under reference FL070.

 Cae Gwyn Cave dates from the prehistoric period, and is classified as a cave.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Cae Gwyn Cave is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is FL070.